fmalina/revisions-blocl/privacy.md

 Privacy policy
 ==============
 Privacy matters to us.
-Any personal details you supply to us via this site are kept secure, only to provide you with the advice and services requested.
-To fulfill any deal you may have with us and to tell you what you need to know to use the service.
+Any personal details you supply to us via this site are kept secure, only to provide you with the advice and services requested, to fulfill any deal you may have with us and to tell you what you need to know to use the service.
 Opt out anytime.

 This privacy policy covers Blocl.uk and Unilexicon.com. "we", "our", "us" means these websites.
-Data controller for both site is [Francis Malina](https://unilexicon.com/fm/), your first point of contact with any privacy matters.
+Data controller for both sites is [Francis Malina](https://unilexicon.com/fm/), your first point of contact with any privacy matters.

 ## Cookies